LiteralGenie/panda-defense/notes/architecture.md

         but as an optimization, data that's needed by multiple linked components is typically queried once and shared via props

     notifying distant components of updates eventually means some kind of pub-sub / observer like design

+    evil part is *mutable* global state
+    because when doing calculations to update a value, you'd have to check that any utility functions dont also mutate that value

+    in this case, only the controller mutates globals, the view accesses a read-only copy. more specifically, the controller mutates invidiual entries in the global KV store (GameState) via a proxy object (StatefulClass).
+Each proxy points to unique key (determined at init), and the proxies themselves are not globally accessible.
+        So in practice, the places a value is being mutated is limited and easily debugged

 ### current arch
     Still MVC, where the models are stored in a giant dict